-With so many challenges and options, many manufacturers find themselves in the proverbial "sink or swim" situation where critical choices must be made and bold actions taken.
-Investment in digital technology is the first step on the forward path, as most tactics for modernization include automation, connectivity, and visibility-on comprehensive scales.
-Most experts agree that major process changes are required to remain competitive in this new era.
-Simple pivots or subtle shifts in current strategies are inadequate to compensate for the billions in losses experienced during the pandemic and as chip shortages and other supply chain problems continue.
+With so many challenges and options, many manufacturers are finding themselves in the proverbial "sink or swim" situation where critical choices must be made and bold actions taken.
+Investment in digital technology is the first step of the path forward, as most tactics for modernizing include automation, connectivity, and visibility on comprehensive scales.
+Major process changes are required to remain competitive in this new era.
+Simple pivots or subtle shifts in current strategies will not be enough to compensate for the billions in losses experienced during the pandemic and chip shortage.

 Surrounded by such obstacles, how can manufacturing leaders know where to launch initiatives and how to best invest in strategies that will serve them long-term?
-Knee-jerk reactions and vast amounts of quick fixes can do more harm than good, wasting resources and frustrating stakeholders, including front-line workers who are worried about job security.
+Knee-jerk reactions and quick fixes can do more harm than good, wasting resources and frustrating stakeholders, including front-line workers who are worried about job security.
 Fortunately, Al-driven technology can help manufacturers make sense of the options and choose the paths best for them.